Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-In this work, we found that the gas fraction and the star formation activity were at similar levels near and far from MCPM filaments and near thin and thick filaments at the early epochs of $z\geq2$.
-This provides evidence that filaments at early times can efficiently supply gas into galaxies, which allows them to grow quickly.
+In this work, we found that the gas fraction and the star formation activity were at similar levels near and far from MCPM filaments and near high- and low-line density filaments at the early epochs of $z\geq2$.
+This provides evidence that filaments can efficiently supply gas into galaxies at early times (perhaps owing to thin cold streams), which allows them to grow quickly.
 Our results suggest that even filaments of comparable line density (measured in terms of comoving filament segment length) are more effective in channeling gas into galaxies and fueling star formation at $z\gtrsim2$ than at $z<2$.
 Some authors, such as \citet{Birnboim16}, showed that filamentary condensation could occur for unstable filaments at early times, allowing the thin streams mentioned above to feed halos with cold gas.
-If indeed cold cores are ubiquitous in filaments at high-$z$, regardless of the filament line density, then this would result in similar gas supply levels and subsequent star formation in galaxies located near almost all types of filament.
-This might naively be interpreted as a lack of filamentary dependence on gas supply and star formation at high-$z$.
-Still, we find evidence of star formation efficiency to vary with filamentary environments even at the highest redshifts we study.
-For instance, a noticeable decline in {\medfgas} at the highest filament line density at $z=2$ does not translate into a similar decline in {\medssfr} at that line density.
-This implies an increased star-formation efficiency in thicker filaments in at least some galaxies at early times.
-Supporting this result is the finding in \citet{Ghodsi23} from the SIMBA hydrodynamical simulations \citep{Dave19} that star formation efficiency (in their case defined as the sSFR divided molecular hydrogen mass) increases with redshift to $z=4$ for the highest local galaxy densities, but that it has almost no redshift dependence for lower-density environments.

-Regardless, a lack of strong dependence of star formation activity and/or galactic gas supply on environment (either defined with respect to the cosmic web or local overdensity) before the so-called ``cosmic noon'' of star formation activity \citep[e.g.,][]{MD14} is a result that has been corroborated by a plethora of observations \citep[e.g.,][]{Darvish16,Moutard18,Momose22} and simulations \citep[e.g.,][]{Xu20,Chang22,Malavasi22,Bulichi23}.
+If indeed cold cores are ubiquitous in filaments at high-$z$, regardless of the filament line density, then this would result in similar gas supply levels and subsequent star formation in galaxies located near almost all types of filaments.
+This might, at face value, be interpreted as a lack of filamentary dependence of gas supply and star formation at high-$z$.
+A lack of strong dependence of star formation activity and/or galactic gas supply on environment before the so-called ``cosmic noon'' of star formation activity \citep[e.g.,][]{MD14} is a result that is being corroborated by a plethora of recent observational \citep[e.g.,][]{Darvish16,Moutard18,Momose22,Shi24} and theoretical \citep[e.g.,][]{Xu20,Chang22,Malavasi22,Bulichi23} work.